 One of the most common reasons consumers use rent-to-own is the need for immediate access to essential products.

-Many items offered through rent-to-own retailers are things households depend on daily, including:
+Many items offered through rent-to-own dealers are things households depend on daily, including:

 When these products stop working or need to be replaced, waiting weeks or months to save the full purchase price may not be practical.
 Rent-to-own allows customers to obtain the item immediately while spreading payments over time.